Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 # Using SpiraTest with Microsoft Azure DevOps (TFS)
+!!! abstract "Compatible with SpiraTest, SpiraTeam, SpiraPlan"

-This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the work item tracking functionality of Microsoft Azure DevOps, also known as Microsoft Team Foundation Server (TFS) hereafter referred to as TFS for brevity.
+This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as Spira) in conjunction with the work item tracking functionality of Microsoft Azure DevOps, also known as Microsoft Team Foundation Server (TFS) hereafter referred to as TFS for brevity.

-The built-in integration service allows the quality assurance team to manage their requirements and test cases in SpiraTeam, execute test runs in SpiraTest, and then have the new incidents generated during the run be automatically loaded into TFS.
-Once the incidents are loaded into TFS as work items, the development team can then manage the lifecycle of these work items in TFS, and have the status changes in TFS be reflected back in SpiraTeam.
+The built-in integration service allows the quality assurance team to manage their requirements and test cases in Spira, execute test runs in SpiraTest, and then have the new incidents generated during the run be automatically loaded into TFS.
+Once the incidents are loaded into TFS as work items, the development team can then manage the lifecycle of these work items in TFS, and have the status changes in TFS be reflected back in Spira.

-Similarly, as the requirements are decomposed into discrete project tasks in SpiraTeam, the integration service will automatically load these new tasks into TFS as task work items where the development team can manage their lifecycle, with schedule and progress changes in TFS being reflected back in SpiraTeam.
+Similarly, as the requirements are decomposed into discrete project tasks in Spira, the integration service will automatically load these new tasks into TFS as task work items where the development team can manage their lifecycle, with schedule and progress changes in TFS being reflected back in Spira.

 !!! danger "Set up data synchronization"
     **STOP!
 Please make sure you have first read the instructions to [set up  the data sync](Setting-up-Data-Synchronization.md) before proceeding!**